ikml-bsrn/ikml-bsrn/README.md

   Tableau Dashboards + API integrations for transportation demand analysis (and soon, forecasting).

 ### ✨ Recent Highlights
+- Built an **end-to-end Python pipeline**, from acquiring data through API to cleaning and transformation, to create a transportation demand dashboard in NYC.
 - Led a **YOLO-based human detection** project for wilderness search and rescue (WiSAR).
 - Built and evaluated **tree-based (Random Forest, XGBoost) and deep learning (Tensorflow) models** using real-world NYC trip data